Database-Augmented Query Representation for Information Retrieval: Introduction

-We validate our DAQu on retrieval tasks designed with the Stack Exchange and the Amazon Product Catalog databases from~\citet{relbench}.
+We then validate our DAQu on seven different retrieval tasks designed with multiple databases of Stack Exchange, Amazon Product Catalog, and H\&M~\cite{relbench, relbench/new}.
 The experimental results show significant improvements of our DAQu in retrieval performance compared to other query augmentation baselines across diverse scenarios.
-Moreover, we demonstrate that the graph set encoding technique operationalized in our DAQu effectively represents metadata, enhancing the representations of queries for retrieval.
+Moreover, we demonstrate that the graph set-encoding technique operationalized in our DAQu effectively represents metadata, enhancing the representations of queries for retrieval.